mpsijm/react-ssr-sample-golang/README.md

 The client side code consists of a small React app that uses some popular libraries such as react-router, bootstrap etc. It features a page that has dynamic data with state inserted from the server side which can then also be later updated on the client side.

-The server side code consists of a simple Go application that renders JS with the help of [Duktape](http://duktape.org/index.html) and [Go Duktape bindings](https://github.com/olebedev/go-duktape).
+The server side code consists of a simple Go application that renders JS with the help of Node.
 The server side app fetches some basic postcode data available from a third party, open API - https://api.postcodes.io.

 ## Run